isabella232/data-workbench.en-1/help/home/c-install-insight/c-data-workbench-client-install.md

 The following are requirements and recommendations for installing the Workstation (Client) in Data Workbench.

- See [server system requirements](http://marketing.adobe.com/resources/help/en_US/insight/svrprod/index.html#Server_System_Requirements) for additional Data Workbench system requirements.
+ See [Server System Requirements](https://docs.adobe.com/help/en/data-workbench/using/server-admin-install/c-msr-server.html) for additional Data Workbench system requirements.

 >[!IMPORTANT]
 >